ASP-ML/MassSegFramework/README.md

         $ cd Pipeline/Code/
         $ python metrics.py
         ```
-    > *If this warning appears: "I tensorflow/core/util/port.cc:153] oneDNN custom operations are on.
+    > *If this warning appears: "tensorflow/core/util/port.cc:153] oneDNN custom operations are on.
 You may see slightly different numerical results due to floating-point round-off errors from different computation orders.
 To turn them off, set the environment variable `TF_ENABLE_ONEDNN_OPTS=0`."
 Before running the script again run this command (Windows-Specific Command):*
     >
     > ```bash
     > $ set TF_ENABLE_ONEDNN_OPTS=0